yacov/malaberg-browserstack/test_automation_PRD.md

             -   Verifying the order details are correct.

 -   **SharedDataContext.php**:
-    -   **New Context Class Added**:
     -   Provides a mechanism to share data between different context classes.
     -   Stores shared data such as memorized product details, shipping information, and order numbers.
     -   Ensures that data is accessible across different steps and contexts during the test execution.

 #### **Feature Files**

 -   **features/purchase.feature**:
     Contains Gherkin scenarios that outline key user flows, including:
-    -   **Successful Purchase Flow**: Tests the complete flow from product selection to order completion.
-    -   **Add Product to Cart with Subscription**: Verifies that subscription options function correctly when adding products to the cart.
-    -   **Verify Cart Functionality with Coupon**: Tests applying coupon codes and verifies that discounts are applied correctly.
     -   **Verify FAQ Accordion Functionality**: Checks that the FAQ accordion on the product page expands and collapses as expected.

 ___